IshaParanjpe/IshaParanjpe/README.md

 ### 🌱 Interests Beyond Data

-When I'm not immersed in data and code, you can find me enjoying my love for sports 🏀, binge watching my favourite movies 🎬, getting lost in a good book 📖, or simply enjoying the therapeutic power of music 🎵.
+When I'm not immersed in data and code, you can find me enjoying my love for sports 🏀, binge watching my favourite movies 🎬, getting lost in a good book 📖, or simply jamming to some music 🎵.

 ### 📫 Let's Connect